Exec Guide to Generative AI, LLMs & Agentic AI

 Build the platform

-Invest in shared infrastructure — LLM gateways, workflow engines, agent frameworks — that scales across use cases.
+Invest in shared infrastructure: LLM gateways, workflow engines, and agent frameworks that scale across use cases.

 Govern and iterate